 Salafism offers what many see as a purer form of Islam, stripped of cultural and national associations.
 This, coupled with its traditional lack of political involvement, makes it especially popular with new converts.

 It is the predominant form of Sunni Islam in the Arabian Peninsula, where most people are Wahabis, subscribing to a far-right interpretation of Salafism.
-In Egypt, around 5-6 million of the 82 million population are believed to be Salafis.
-It can also be found in Britain, where Salafism is apparently increasingly popular in universities.
+And Saudi Arabia has spearheaded an “aggressive promotion” of Wahhabism, says the BBC.

 What about the rest of the Middle East?